0x80070001/0x80070001.github.io/_posts/2021-12-08-disable-netfx3.markdown

 description: Intune remediation
 ---
 ## Why disable NetFX3?
 Older versions of .NET Framework may have vulnerabilities that could be exploited by malicious software.
-Disabling it can help reduce the attack surface on your system1.
+Disabling it can help reduce the attack surface on your system.

 {% gist 53f4aead8b48979f0b5b9ff63f5dd624 %}